bastodian/Metabarcoding/Readme.md

 PNG_27_100      ATCGAC
 ```

-**Running step1** after you have set up directories and barcode text files:
+**Running Step 1** after you have set up directories and barcode text files:

 Copy both 1_PrepData.sh and 1_PrepData.job to the directory containing all your directories that
 hold the barcode text files and fastq files.
 Then execute the script and specify how many threads you